JohnOkal/testing/_posts/2021-01-01-domo-api-sql-google-sheets-integration.md

 permalink: /:Python, Domo API, SQL, Google Sheets Integration/
 ---

-The versatility of Python allows for incredible data transformations across systems what seemed like disparate systems.
-Using Python as the container to accomplish this task.
-Below, I will show different pieces of different scripts that can all be combined to create a data ETL.
+The versatility of Python allows for incredible data transformations across systems that seemed disparate.
+I use Python as the driver to accomplish this task.
+Below, I will show pieces of different scripts that can combine to create a data ETL.

 ### **Connect to Domo API**
 ```python